Motirck/chat-app/docs/ARCHITECTURE.md

 - SendMessage:
   - Detects `/stock=` commands and delegates to IMessageBroker.
   - Persists normal messages through IChatRepository.
-  - Broadcasts ReceiveMessage to all clients.
+  - Broadcasts ReceiveMessage to the user’s current room only (Room_{roomId}).
-- JoinChat / OnConnectedAsync / OnDisconnectedAsync:
+- JoinRoom / OnConnectedAsync / OnDisconnectedAsync:
   - Manages online users and emits notifications.

 ### 4.2 SignalRStockQuoteBroadcaster (ChatApp.Web/Hubs/SignalRStockQuoteBroadcaster.cs)
 - Implements IStockQuoteBroadcaster.
-- Broadcasts stock quotes to all connected clients using hub context.
+- Broadcasts stock quotes to users in a specific room using hub context (Clients.Group($"Room_{roomId}")), with a backward-compatible overload defaulting to "lobby".

 ### 4.3 Infrastructure Services (inferred by tests)
 - ChatRepository: Saves/fetches ChatMessage.
 - StockService: Calls Stooq API using Flurl.Http.
-- RabbitMqMessageBroker: Publishes and consumes commands/events.
+- RabbitMqMessageBroker: Publishes and consumes commands/events using topic routing keys (room.{roomId}.commands / room.{roomId}.quotes) and supports wildcard subscription for all rooms (room.*.{type}).
-- StockQuoteHandlerService: Listens for quote events and pushes to IStockQuoteBroadcaster.
+- StockQuoteHandlerService: Listens for quote events, saves them with RoomId, and pushes to IStockQuoteBroadcaster (uses 3-arg overload by default which targets the "lobby" for backward compatibility).

 ## 5. Data Model (Domain-level)